 Headache, fatigue, muscle soreness and joint pain occur more often after the 2nd dose.
-Myocarditis or pericarditis occur more frequently in young males under the age of 30.
+Myocarditis or pericarditis occur more frequently in young males under the age of 30 following the 2nd dose.
 Cases present most often with mild symptoms and recover quickly.